Prometheus-X-association/dataspace-connector/docs/CORS.md

   }
 }
 ```
-A JWT token is generated for each origin.

-So a connector can manage multiple modal with different origin.
+A JWT token is generated for each origin so that a connector can manage multiple origins where to load and use PDI consent modal components.

 ## Deleting a CORS configuration

-You can delete the CORS configurations with his **id** :
+You can delete the CORS configurations with its **id** :

 ``
 DELETE /private/configuration/cors/:id